tact-lang/tact-language-server/CONTRIBUTING.md

 yarn test:e2e
 ```

+There are other test-related scripts available:

+- `yarn test`: Runs Jest tests.
+- `yarn test:e2e:update`: Runs e2e tests and updates snapshots if they have changed.
+- `yarn test:e2e:coverage`: Runs e2e tests and generates a coverage report.

-Each individual feature has its tests in a separate folder within [server/src/e2e/suite](server/src/e2e/suite).
+Each feature has its tests in a separate folder within [server/src/e2e/suite](server/src/e2e/suite).
 Currently, there is no way to run a specific test suite or an individual test within a suite.

-The following test format is used for descriptions:
+The following test format is used for tests:

 ```
 ========================================================================